wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--max-template-cache-entries`: Set the maximum number of compiled template fragments to cache.
 Only has any effect when response templating is enabled.
 Defaults to no limit.

+`--permitted-system-keys`: Set the list of regular expressions for names of permitted env vars to access.
+Only has any effect when templating is enabled.
+Defaults to no limit.

 `--use-chunked-encoding`: Set the policy for sending responses with `Transfer-Encoding: chunked`.
 Valid values are `always`, `never` and `body_file`.
 The last of these will cause chunked encoding to be used only when a stub defines its response body from a file.